16 Surprising Signs Your Mother Is Toxic

 15. She lacks empathy and understanding for your feelings.

-Toxic mothers often struggle to put themselves in their children’s shoes and see things from their perspective.
-They might dismiss your feelings, tell you you’re overreacting, or simply not care about what you’re going through.
-This lack of empathy can make you feel invalidated, unheard, and emotionally neglected.
+Toxic mums often struggle to put themselves in their children’s shoes and see things from their perspective.
+They might dismiss your feelings, tell you that you’re overreacting, or simply not care about what you’re going through.
+Their lack of empathy can make you feel invalidated, unheard, and emotionally neglected.

 16. She blames you for her problems and unhappiness.

 Toxic mothers often refuse to take responsibility for their own problems and instead blame their children for their unhappiness.
 They might say things like, “If you were a better child, I wouldn’t be so miserable,” or “You’re the reason I’m not happy.”
-This blame-shifting can be incredibly damaging to your self-esteem and create a sense of guilt and responsibility for things that are not your fault.
+Passing the blame and avoiding accountability all the time can be incredibly damaging to your self-esteem and create a sense of guilt and responsibility for things that are not your fault.